-Tour de Rickshaw raises £4.5m for BBC Children in Need
+Tour de Rickshaw raises £4.5m for Children in Need

 After six incredible years working with BBC Children in Need, we were both thrilled and humbled to be asked back to work on 2018’s Rickshaw Challenge, which sees six incredible young people and The One Show’s Matt Baker tackle an eight-day cycling challenge to raise vital money for BBC Children in Need.